blbadger/blbadger.github.io/language-discreteness.md

 a_g = \mathtt{The \; sky \; is \; blue \; of}
 $$

-Which is a notable improvement upon the trained models seen previously.
+Which is a notable improvement upon the smaller trained models seen previously.

 This begs the question: would an even larger model be capable of even more precise input representation?
 We can check this using various models but one in particular is the Llama model family introduced by [Touvron and colleagues](https://arxiv.org/abs/2302.13971), which may be loaded in 8-bit parameter quantization as follows: